 - There is a screening discussion at the start of each program to ensure that everyone is free of Covid-19 symptoms.
 Anyone exhibiting symptoms (at any time during the program) may be asked to remove themselves from the program.

 - Anyone (participants or CWMS staff) who has Covid-19 symptoms, or has been in direct contact with another person who has tested positive for Covid-19 is asked to postpone their participation.

 - All programs continue to follow existing Federal and/or Provincial Health Orders or other health guidance.

 - Instructors, Guides, and Staff on all CWMS programs are trained in current industry best practices for protecting the health and safety of everyone on our programs, as well as to continue to limit the spread of Covid-19.

-- Training activities focus on maintaining physical distancing of 2 meters.
+- Training activities continue to focus on maintaining physical distancing of 2 meters when appropriate.

-- All programs are run with a maximum group size of 10 people with 1 Guide/Instructor; most programs are run with smaller groups.
+- Programs are run with a maximum group size of 10 people with 1 Guide/Instructor; most programs are run with smaller groups.

-- Most activities have been modified to eliminate the need for any close physical contact.
+- Most activities are conducted in a manner to minimize close physical contact.
 However, standard safety protocols have not been sacrificed or compromised – we ensure that safety levels are maintained at the same time as physical distancing.

-- Class lectures and theory sessions are held through our Canada West Mountain School Virtual Classroom where appropriate.
+- Class lectures and theory sessions continue to be held through our Canada West Mountain School Virtual Classroom where appropriate.

 Safe safe, stay healthy!